snowdrop/component-operator-demo/README.md

 ```bash
 oc apply -f fruit-client/link-env-backend.yml
 ```

+### Push the code and start the Spring Boot application

 - As we have finished to compose our application `from Spring Boot Http Client` -> to `Spring Boot REST Backend` -> to `PostgreSQL` database, we will now copy the uber jar files, and next start the `client`, `backend` Spring Boot applications.
 Execute the following commands :